BrunoSPerron/AsciiEngineTS/docs/world/Chunk.md

 Chunks are created lazily — the first time any code refers to a chunk coordinate, that chunk is allocated and passed to the [[#Chunk generation|chunk generator]] if one is set.
 They are destroyed when they fall outside the active view distance.

 Chunks track a `dirty` flag.
 When set, the renderer re-renders the chunk's HTML on the next frame.
-Modifying tiles via `world.setTileStyle()` sets this flag automatically.
+Modifying tiles via `world.setTilesStyle()` sets this flag automatically.

 ---